Showing 1–42 of 91 results

 The Historical Roots of Native American Bolo Ties

 The craft of silverwork and jewelry-making has long been a part of Native American culture, and bolo ties became an extension of this artistry.
-The designs often incorporate turquoise, a stone revered by many Native tribes for its spiritual and healing properties.
+The designs often incorporate turquoise, a stone revered by many tribes for its spiritual and healing properties.
 The turquoise is often set in sterling silver, shaped into symbols of nature, animals, or tribal patterns that hold deep cultural significance.

 Traditional Materials and Craftsmanship

-- Turquoise: Often referred to as the "stone of life," turquoise is a cornerstone of Native American jewelry.
+- Turquoise: Often referred to as the "stone of life," turquoise is a cornerstone of American jewelry.
 Its blue-green hues are believed to protect the wearer from harm and bring prosperity.
-Many Native American bolo ties feature large turquoise stones set in intricate silver designs.
+Many Native bolo ties feature large turquoise stones set in intricate silver designs.

 - Leather: The cords of these bolo ties are often made from genuine leather, providing durability and a rustic look.
-Some Native American artists also incorporate beadwork into the leather cords, adding another layer of craftsmanship to the design.
+Some American artists also incorporate beadwork into the leather cords, adding another layer of craftsmanship to the design.

 Symbolism in Native American Bolo Ties